jhomola/jhomola.github.io/research.md

 Homola, Jonathan, and Jeff Gill.
 A New Class of Bayesian Frailty Models. [[Abstract]](http://jhomola.com/abstracts#frailty)

 Homola, Jonathan.
-Individual Minister Survival of Women and Men in a Multilevel Context.
+Individual Minister Survival of Women and Men in a Multilevel Context. *Work in progress*.